 In 1998 the two organizations, East River Health Care (formerly the Miner-Hamlin Health Care Project) and Tri-County Health Care merged and formed Horizon Health Care, Inc. (Horizon) to better serve their patients.

-Today, Horizon serves the healthcare and dental needs of South Dakotans by means of 83,000 patient visits throughout its 24 medical and dental clinics in the communities of Aberdeen, Bison, Bryant, DeSmet, Eagle Butte, Faith, Fort Thompson, Howard, Huron, Isabel, Lake Preston, Martin, McIntosh, Mission, Plankinton, Wessington Springs, White River and Woonsocket.
-The organization employs nearly 250 professional staff.
+Today, Horizon serves the healthcare and dental needs of South Dakotans by means of 105,000 patient visits throughout its 32 medical and dental clinics in the communities of Aberdeen, Alcester, Bison, Bryant, DeSmet, Eagle Butte, Elk Point, Faith, Fort Thompson, Howard, Huron, Isabel, La Plant, Lake Preston, Martin, McIntosh, Mission, Plankinton, Wessington Springs, White River, Woonsocket, and Yankton.
+The organization employs over 275 professional staff.

 Many changes have taken place within the organization over the past three decades including mergers, new starts, acquisitions and an expansion into dental services, telemedicine, and computer technology.
 Since the mergers of the two organizations, the scope of funding from the BPHC changed.
 Instead of assisting the clinics in sustainability, the current goal of the funding is to provide quality, affordable healthcare to the medically uninsured and/or medically underserved.
 This has been Horizon’s mission for over 35 years.